selvarajHarish/E-Commerce-website/README.md

 **Features**

--Product Listing: Display a list of products with images, prices, and discounts.
+* Product Listing: Display a list of products with images, prices, and discounts.
--Search Functionality: Search products by name.
+* Search Functionality: Search products by name.
--Sorting: Sort products by price (ascending/descending) and newest first.
+* Sorting: Sort products by price (ascending/descending) and newest first.
--Filtering: Filter products by price range and discount percentage.
+* Filtering: Filter products by price range and discount percentage.
-*Shopping Cart: Add products to the cart, view cart contents, and remove products from the cart.
+* Shopping Cart: Add products to the cart, view cart contents, and remove products from the cart.
-*User Authentication: Register and login users, with user details stored in local storage.
+* User Authentication: Register and login users, with user details stored in local storage.
-*Checkout: Proceed to checkout with shipping details form submission.
+* Checkout: Proceed to checkout with shipping details form submission.

 **Usage**
 **Adding Products to the Cart**

-1.Browse the products on the home page.
+1. Browse the products on the home page.

-2.Click the "Add to Cart" button to add a product to the cart.
+2. Click the "Add to Cart" button to add a product to the cart.

 3.View the cart by navigating to the cart page.